cs205-s22/assign1/README.md

 f_{n}\\
 f_{n-1}
 \end{bmatrix}$.
 We successfully got $f_{n}$ and the vector which can be used to calculate the next item $f_{n+1}$.
-4. We can do the multiplication between the first matrix and the vector we got from step 3:$\begin{bmatrix}
+4. We can do the multiplication between the first matrix and the vector we got from step 3:
+$$\begin{bmatrix}
 1 & 1\\
 1 & 0\\
 \end{bmatrix}